 B) no (5 points).

-9. Do you like to change the situation in your home or rearrange the furniture?
+9. Do you like to change the decor in your home or rearrange furniture?

 A) yes (0 points);